 Does your property have an Energy Performance Certificate which is less than 10 years old?
+No a.
+Has there been any storm, flood, fire or other structural damage to your property while you have owned it?

 9. Issues that may have affected your property